TulioPD/GP/README.md

 ## Contributions

-I'm not planning on adding new Contributors but this will probably be a really long project.
-Feel free to ask at any given time, even tho I will probably not accept anybody right now
+I'm not planning on adding new contributors at the moment, but this will likely be a long project.
+Feel free to reach out to me if you're interested, but keep in mind that I may not be accepting contributions at this time.